Bug report #13240

 The function works, but without a better coloring schema, all the time, when it`s selecteing more then one object, i am never sure at what object i am looking, making the function not useful for common use.

 Every 3-4 months, i return to this function, only to remember why i did not used it

 One suggestion would be to have a 2 ways colors schema, where i see the actual linestrings with one color, and the others that are selected with a different color.

-#1 Updated by Regis Haubourg almost 5 years ago
+#1 Updated by Regis Haubourg over 5 years ago

 Hi, when selecting an object in identify result window, you can highlight it.

 Otherwise you can use right clic mode, (the same as "choose layer" mode).
 This way you can navigate in the dropdown menu on layers/objects tree right where you clicked on the map.
 Since I discovered that mode, I just didn't use the others any more.

 #2 Updated by Anita Graser over 5 years ago

 When you use the identify tool with left click, it picks all features within a certain tolerance, highlights them, and lists them in the identify panel.
 You can then go through the entries in the identify panel and the map will update to only show the selected one.